EricGomesGregory/DnD-Vault/Vault/Spelljammer/Classes/Channeler.md

 - ITEMS

 ### Channeled Spirit
-Starting at 1st level, FLUFF.
-You have the ability to conjure a spirit that is an extension of your will, choose between [OPTION_1](Channeler#OPTION_1), [OPTION_2](Channeler#OPTION_2), or [OPTION_3](Channeler#OPTION_3).
+Starting at 1st level, you have awakened the ability to manifest your will in the form of a spirit.
+Choose between [OPTION_1](Channeler#OPTION_1), [OPTION_2](Channeler#OPTION_2), or [OPTION_3](Channeler#OPTION_3).
 Your channeled spirit choice grants you features at 3rd level and then again at 5th, 10th, 14th, and 20th level.

+You can use a bonus action to conjure your chosen spirit on a unoccupied space within 5 feet of you, you can use a bonus action to dismiss it.
+Whenever your channeled spirit is hit by an attack you take half of the damage...

 ### Unarmored Defense
 Beginning at 1st level, while you are wearing no armor and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Wisdom modifier.

-While you have you are channeling your spirit you have +2 to your AC.
-Starting at 9th level, this bonus increases to a +5.

 ### Focused Will
+Starting at 2nd level, FLUFF.
+This wellspring is represented by focus points, which allow you to activate powerful abilities of your channeled spirit.

+***Focus Points.*** You have 2 focus points, and you gain more as you reach higher levels, as shown in the Focus Points column of the Channeler table.
+You can never have more focus points than shown on the table for your level.
+You regain all spent focus points when you finish a long rest.

 ### Channeling Boon
+At 3rd level, FLUFF.
+You gain one of the following features of your choice.

 ### Ability Score Increase